Media24si/purge-svg/README.md

 * ##### --out

-Output path for purges svgs.
+Output path for purged SVGs.

-It can be:
+The output path can be:
- * directory - purged files will be placed in this folder as the same filename as svg
+ * a directory - the purged files will be placed in this folder with the same filename as the SVG
- * path to a file - all svgs will be purged and merged into this files
+ * a path to a file - all SVGs will be purged and merged into this file
- * missing - if this option is missing purged svgs will be put beside original file as `filename.purged.svg`
+ * missing - if this option is missing the purged SVGs will be put beside the original file as `filename.purged.svg`

 `purgesvg --content index.html --svgs /icons/*.svg --out /build/purged/icons.svg`

 * ##### --whitelist

 List of whitelist ids.
-Id's will be whitelisted for all svg files.
+Id's will be whitelisted for all SVG files.

 `purgesvg --content index.html --svgs /icons/*.svg --whitelist rocket heart times`